 Cons:

 In the other corner, we have the MBNA Rewards World Elite Mastercard.
-A winner of four different awards, it also comes with numerous rewards and perks.
+A winner of 7 credit card awards, it comes with numerous rewards and perks.

 - 5 points for every $1 spent on restaurants, groceries, and select recurring bills (up to $50,000 spent annually per category)